RaVeR76/BubbleBobbleBonkers/README.md

 Also remember that Level One starts automatically when the page is reloaded so this is the reason why I start some switch cases from case 2.

 * **Test**
-Once I had sorted out some issues I had from above, the <b>countDown</b> worked really well at each level.
+Once I had sorted out some issues I had from above, the **countDown** worked really well at each level.
 I first had 60 in my HTML (time-left) span but every new level it displayed 60 then jumped to 40 or 30 depending on the level.
-I simply added two dashes, <b>--</b>, to the span instead so it starts with these then counts down appropiately .... whilst its not pretty, it's much better than jumping from 60 everytime.
+I simply added two dashes, **--**, to the span instead so it starts with these then counts down appropiately .... whilst its not pretty, it's much better than jumping from 60 everytime.
 As the users play through the levels, the time is decreasing by 10 seconds each level so that tested perfectly.
 As I mentioned above I declared the countDown variable on the intro page because it would always be 60 on reload.